RustFestEU/blog.rustfest.eu/_posts/2018-08-22-next-stop-rome.md

   - wolf4ood
   - tglman
 ---
-They say all the roads lead to Rome, so, after previous successful stops in Berlin, Київ, Zürich and Paris, it was just a matter of time before Rust Fest reached the italian capital.
+They say all the roads lead to Rome, so, after previous successful stops in Berlin, Київ, Zürich and Paris, it was just a matter of time before Rust Fest reached the Italian capital.
 We hope you'll join us on  **November 24th and 25th, 2018** at [**Congress Center Frentani**](https://www.congressifrentani.it/centrocongressi/), near the main railway station of Rome ([Termini](https://www.romatermini.com/en/)).

 ![The Colosseum](assets/posts/rome.jpg)